Image: Michelle Young/Supplied

 It’s awesome that the band means something to them, but also I think it comes back to all of us being music nerds.
 If I like an artist, I want to listen to everything that they’ve done.
 I want to explore.
 For some people, music is just about what they liked as teenagers when they were going to gigs.
 You can’t really do much about those sort of people.
 We could have brought in Mother Theresa to sing for us, and it still would have pissed people off.
 Regurgitator even wrote a song about it, y’know?
 ‘I Like Your Old Stuff Better Than Your New Stuff’.
 If you’ve been around this long, it’s unavoidable.
 That’s just the way it goes.

-MF: One interesting aspect about I’m Sorry Sir, That Riff’s Taken is the fact that there may well be people who know Tim and music but not necessarily know the Hard-Ons.
+MF: One interesting aspect about I’m Sorry Sir, That Riff’s Been Taken is the fact that there may well be people who know Tim and music but not necessarily know the Hard-Ons.
 Tim, is there anything in particular that you hope newcomers to the band get out of listening to this album?
 Do you feel a sense of responsibility, in any way?

 TR: I care about making a good impression on my friends Ray, Pete and Murray.
 That’s what I really care about, when it all comes down to it.
 I would love it if people who didn’t and haven’t heard the last six or seven Hard-Ons LPs go out and get them once they’re done with this new album.
 They’re just essential to me – that diversity, the attack, the constant quality of the band.
 I think it really gets overlooked, and I’ve spoken to a number of people whose last Hard-Ons record may have been Too Far Gone or Yummy, and it’s like… yeah, I get it.
 But!
 You’ve got to hear these fucking records.
 [Previous album, 2019’s] So That I Could Have Them Destroyed is a fucking masterpiece.
 Peel Me Like a Egg, Alfalfa Males… there’s so many great songs on those records.
 The only responsibility I feel is that anyone I’m speaking to – whether they’re coming to see me play or I’m delivering their mail – is telling them they’ve got to get those records if they’re a fan of melodic, powerful rock & roll music.